recoilme/slowpoke/README.md

 Set - put or replace key/val.
 Keys stored in memory and in log file (*.idx).
 Values - on disk only.
 If val == nil - stored only keys.
-Usefull for indexing.
+Useful for indexing.

 Get - return value by key